baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/script.md

 }
 ```

 Do you need to do something but you're not sure how to?
-[Ask the community for help!](https://www.facebook.com/groups/typebot)
+[Join the Discord server](https://typebot.io/discord) and get instant help!